Ultrasound-guided infiltration of the long head of the biceps

 • 22/02/2023

-The long head of the biceps brachii is a tendon that originates in the shoulder joint, runs along the anterior surface of the humeral head through a canal that bears its name, and is protected by a sheath.
+The long head of the biceps brachii is a tendon that originates in the shoulder joint, runs along the anterior aspect of the humeral head through a canal that bears its name, and is protected by a sheath.
 It is the proximal tendon of the biceps brachii muscle, and its pathology is a common cause of shoulder pain.
-Ultrasound-guided injection of the long head of the biceps is an ultrasound-guided procedure aimed at improving pain and inflammation in this tendon structure through the injection of medication at the level of the tendon sheath.

 • Preparation: The patient is positioned lying down with the arm flexed 90° and the limb externally rotated.
 The tendon is located with a prior ultrasound, and the entry site is marked on the skin.
-Local anesthesia: A small amount of local anesthesia may sometimes be applied to the skin to reduce pain during the injection.

 • Asepsis: An antiseptic is applied to the skin, and the equipment and the field are prepared under strict aseptic conditions.

-• Ultrasound guidance: Ultrasound is used to guide the needle into the tendon sheath and ensure the medication is administered at the correct site.
+• Ultrasound guidance: Ultrasound is used to guide the needle into the tendon sheath and ensure that the medication is administered at the correct site.

 infiltración ecoguiada porción larga del biceps dr. jordi jimenez